FunnelKit

 Clicking on ‘Create’ will create a new GA4 property.
 All you need to do is configure it for your WooCommerce store.

-Now, you need to set up the platform for data collection.
-For that, choose a platform of “Web” for your WooCommerce store.
+Next, set up the platform for data collection by selecting “Web” for your WooCommerce store.

 Choose the "Web" data stream

-Next, enter the URL of your WooCommerce store and the name of your stream.
+Next, enter your WooCommerce store URL and your stream name.

 Make sure to enable the enhanced measurement option there.
 It allows you to measure interactions and content on your website in addition to usual page views.